Percolation of discrete GFF in dimension two II. Connectivity properties of two-sided level sets: Introduction

 (which is asymptotic to the typical time that the random walk spends at any given vertex, at the $\theta$-multiple of the cover time).
 It is proved in \cite[Theorem 1.2]{Ab2015} (see also \cite[Eq.~(2.18)]{AB2022}) that

 where $o(1)\rightarrow 0$ in probability.
 Note that this asymptotics depends only on the thickness $a$, but not on $\theta$.

 We are able to deduce the following connectivity result for thick points, with a thickness which vanishes as $N\to \infty$.
-We first state our results in this case as the following Theorem~\ref{thm:thick}, and refer the reader to Theorem~\ref{thm:lt} for a more general form. \begin{theorem} Let $a_{\eps, N}:=\eps/\sqrt{\log N}$.
-There exists $c_0>0$, such that for all $\theta, \eps>0$, we have
+We first state our results in this case as the following Theorem~\ref{thm:thick}, and refer the reader to Theorem~\ref{thm:lt} for a more general form. \begin{theorem} Let $c_0,C_0$ be as in Theorem~\ref{thm:GFF}.
+Let $a_{C, N}:=C\, \sqrt{\frac{\pi}{2}}\, \frac{\sqrt{\log\log N}}{\log N}$.
+Then for all $\theta>0$ and $C\ge C_0$, we have

 Moreover, for all $\theta, \eps>0$,